CT Scans to Find Lung Cancer in Smokers

 You likely know that smoking can damage your health in many ways.
-Smoking can lead to heart disease, diabetes and, of course, lung cancer.
-In fact, smokers are 15-30 times more likely to develop lung cancer or die from it than nonsmokers, and lung cancer is the top cause of cancer death in the United States.
-Each year, lung cancer claims more lives than prostate, colon and breast cancers combined.
+Smoking can lead to heart disease, diabetes, and, of course, lung cancer.
+Smokers are 15-30 times more likely to develop lung cancer or die from it than nonsmokers and lung cancer is the top cause of cancer death in the United States.
+Each year, lung cancer claims more lives than prostate, colon, and breast cancers combined.

 Fortunately, new lung cancer cases are on the decline as people quit smoking, and fewer people today die from lung cancer thanks to early detection tests.